-The Nissan Altima is currently in its fifth generation, and by most accounts its most stylish.
+The Nissan Altima is currently in its fifth generation, and by most accounts its one of the most most stylish and highly reliable cars.
 Gone is the largely boxy build, replaced by a sleeker, slender body, or so it would appear.
 In fact, the 2013 Nissan Altima is bigger than its predecessor, yet it’s the lightest midsize sedan in its class according to Wikipedia, thanks to the implementation of high strength steel and aluminum throughout various parts of the car.

 A total of 7 trims are available, though Nissan only offers two different engines; a 2.5 liter and 3.5 liter.
 Horsepower is 182 and 270 respectively, and with that comes a very reasonable 27/38 and 22/31 mpg fuel rating.

 My Nissan was outfitted with the company’s 2.5 liter powertrain mated to a CVT transmission.
 I’ve only been in a few CVT (continual variable transmission) cars, and despite my disdain for them, this one is quite smooth.